Homeoprophylaxis and Antibody Titers

 - If you don’t have a record of the previous vaccinations received, we suggest that you get your titers drawn first.

-- Be sure to get quantitative titers, not quantitative titers.
+- Be sure to get quantitative titers, not serum titers.

 - If a specific titer indicates non-immunity, then your doctor will likely recommend a vaccination.

-- Do not get a vacccine unless you have NO legal exemption avsilznke.
+- Do not get a vaccine unless you have NO legal exemption available.

 - If you are vaccinated, titers should not be drawn until 6-8 weeks after the vaccination so that the titers have a chance to increase.